Teeth Whitening in Robinson Township

 Over-whitening your teeth can cause them to become weak and vulnerable to decay.
 Your teeth may become translucent, chalky or brittle if they are over-whitened.
 This is not reversible.

 DIY teeth whitening products can also irritate and inflame your gums if the peroxide contacts them.
 Your gums are very delicate, so you will notice pain, sensitivity and redness if they’re being touched by peroxide while you whiten your teeth.

-Because of these risks, we recommend choosing professional teeth whitening from Dr. Ryan Rupert.
+Because of these risks, we recommend choosing professional teeth whitening from a trusted dentist in Robinson Township.
 If you must whiten your teeth at home, you can increase your safety by using an FDA-approved whitening product like Crest Whitestrips.
 FDA-approved whitening kits have relatively low levels of whitener, which reduces the risks of over-whitening.

 Why Does Teeth Whitening Cause Sensitivity?

 The precise cause of teeth whitening-induced sensitivity has not been confirmed by medical studies.
 However, the leading theory has to do with dentinal tubules, or microtubules.
 These microscopic tubes connect the outside of your teeth to the nerves within each tooth.
 This allows you to feel sensations through the surface of your teeth.

 When your teeth are whitened, the peroxide can demineralize your teeth, weakening them very slightly.
 This, in turn, is believed to expose the microtubules within your teeth, which results in sensitivity to heat and cold.
 Once treatment is discontinued, the enamel becomes stronger and these tubules are sealed up, which eliminates whitening-induced sensitivity.